Caramel Apple Empanadas are flaky, buttery hand pies filled with fresh Granny Smith apples, apple pie spice, and a rich caramel sauce.

 - Turbinado Sugar or raw sugar.

-How many apples is 4 pounds?
+How many apples for 4 pounds?

 Roughly 8 large, 12 medium, or 16 small apples will equal 4 pounds.
 You won’t need this many for this recipe.
+If you have extras, try my fresh apple pie salsa, these Caramel Apple Nachos, or this Apple Cranberry Crisp.

 What can I use for empanada dough?